alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: It was a quiet day.
 I was able to apply for jobs, review code, and go to work at night.

 **Thoughts**: It felt good, I finally made some time to apply for more co-op jobs.

+### Day 112: October 26, Sunday

+**Today's Progress**: Today there was a lot of progress, quite a bit of work, applying for jobs, and reviewing code.

+**My Thoughts**: Even so, it wasn't a good day, but I know everything will get better.